Active Shooter Planning: Prevention, Preparedness, and Response

-Oftentimes, escape is not an option and instead, employees must take shelter where they are.
-By identifying key shelter locations within the workplace, employees will have strong, secure spaces in which they can hide until the event passes.
+Often, escape is not an option.
+In these cases, employees must take shelter where they are.
+By identifying shelter-in-place locations within the workplace, employees will have strong, secure spaces in which they can hide until the event passes.
 Whether this space is a conference room employees can barricade with heavy furniture or a janitorial closet with a lock, identifying these locations in advance of any acts of violence can save lives.

-Incorporate contractors, temporary workers, and guests in your plan.
-Additionally, remote workers might not be directly affected by an active shooter, but they need to know what is going on with the business and their co-workers.
+While remote workers might not be directly affected by an active shooter, they need to know what is happening with the business and their co-workers.
 Plan for how to communicate with off-site employees during and after the active shooter event.

-Also, make sure to plan for any special needs, such as access and functional needs populations or other individuals who may need assistance to evacuate safely.
+Also, plan for populations with access and functional needs, as well as individuals with disabilities who may need assistance to evacuate safely.
 Even if your company doesn’t have any employees with lifelong access and functional needs, it’s crucial to plan for anyone who is temporarily on crutches or in a wheelchair.
 For these employees, getting to one of the places of shelter will often be a better course of action than trying to leave the building.

-Research into previous active shooter events has shown that 60% of active shooter events have already ended prior to the arrival of law enforcement officers.
-Due to this reality, preparing your employees for crisis situations can help save many lives.
-Employees should undergo training at least twice a year to stay updated on the latest practices and strategies.
-In addition, active shooter response training should be incorporated into every new employee’s onboarding.
+Research into previous active shooter events has shown that 60% of active shooter incidents have already ended prior to the arrival of law enforcement officers.
+Due to this reality, preparing your employees for crisis situations can help save lives.
+Conduct training for employees at least twice a year to stay updated on the latest practices and strategies.
+In addition, incorporate active shooter response training into every new employee’s onboarding.

 Along with active shooter training, companies should ensure that at least a portion of their employees are first aid certified and capable of assisting injured people if needed until first responders arrive.
 When the unthinkable occurs, employees can help save lives if they have proper first aid training and knowledge.
-Many companies offer first aid training services to other business and it can be as simple as bringing in instructors one afternoon to teach and certify some of your employees.
-By providing your employees with this training, you empower them to help in disaster scenarios.
+Many companies offer first aid training services to other businesses, and it can be as simple as bringing in instructors one afternoon to teach and certify some of your employees.
+By training your employees, you empower them to help in disaster scenarios.
 You can further increase your employees’ odds of survival by equipping your workplace with first aid kits to administer emergency medical care until paramedics arrive.

 Run, Hide, Fight

-The most common human response to disaster scenarios is to either run, hide, or fight.
+The most commonly recommended strategy during an active shooter event is Run, Hide, or Fight.
 Intuitively, our first instinct is to run away from the face of danger, and this is normally the best option during an active shooter event.
-Using predefined evacuation routes and strategies, employees should get as far away as possible.
+Using predefined escape routes and strategies, employees should get as far away as possible.
 When exiting the scene of an active shooter event, they should keep their hands above their heads, and if they encounter law enforcement or other first responders, they should give descriptions and directions toward the shooter.

-Communication during emergency situations is vital to keeping everyone notified and up to date on all available information.
-You should not wait until there’s an actual event to use your communication system for the first time.
+Communication during emergencies is vital to keeping everyone notified and up to date on all available information.
+Don’t wait until there’s an actual event to use your communication system for the first time.
 Ensure that it operates as expected, teams know how to complete essential tasks, and you’re taking advantage of all automation and template capabilities to save time in the midst of a real emergency.

 The person(s) in charge of the emergency communication system should train on the systems they have in place.
 By preparing beforehand, you can have an idea of how long it takes to send alerts and what capabilities are necessary in case of an emergency scenario.
-Create pre-populated templates in order to ensure that messages can be sent out as quickly and efficiently as possible.
+Create pre-populated templates to ensure that messages can be sent out as quickly and efficiently as possible.
 Additionally, you should make sure you have up-to-date contact information, and test that all your employees are actually receiving notifications on the available channels.

 If your company relies on a hardwired alarm system, you should rehearse actually setting off the alarm and planning how to do so if the route is blocked.
 Conduct routine checks to ensure that batteries are still working and everyone in the workplace can hear the alarm.

 Following an active shooter event, employees will feel grief, confusion, and loss.
-As a company, you are responsible for taking care of all your employees, specifically those who were most deeply impacted by the event.
+As a company, you are responsible for taking care of all your employees, specifically those most deeply impacted by the event.
 Recovering after a disaster takes time and patience.
-Be sure to provide employees with resources, time, and the support they need.
-Whether that be financial support for medical bills or trauma counseling, show your employees that you are there for them.
+Be sure to provide employees with all the resources, time, and support they need.
+Whether that be financial assistance for medical bills or counseling for trauma, show your employees that you are there for them.

-In addition, an Emergency Operation Plan should be in place to address damage recovery, reopening of business, and relief funding.
-With this plan in place, you will have a set procedure to handle disaster scenarios, simplifying the process.
+In addition, an business continuity plan should be in place to address damage recovery, reopening of business, and relief funding.
+With this plan in place, you will have a set procedure to handle the aftermath of disaster scenarios, simplifying the process.

 During this recovery phase, misinformation will also run rampant while everyone attempts to make sense of what occurred.
-In order to prevent rumors and speculation from taking over your business, use communication to ensure that everyone is on the same page.
-Certain mass emergency notification providers provide a feature for companies to organize all activities and updates into a consolidated event page.
-This page can be used to post current details, status updates, and steps to take moving forward in the recovery process.
-During the unfolding recovery process, people desire information and closure, which can be provided through efficient communication.
+To prevent rumors and speculation from taking over your business, communicate proactively to ensure that everyone is on the same page.
+Certain emergency notification system vendors include a feature for companies to organize all activities, updates, and additional resources into a consolidated event page.
+This page can be used to post current details, status updates, and steps to take in the recovery process.